 Sweden has a long history of development co-operation with developing countries.
 Through this co-operation it has provided bilateral development assistance to 152 developing countries since 1960.
 Two features of this cooperation are particularly apparent.
 The first is that this co-operation is often very long-term in nature.
 Bilateral co-operation with some countries dates back to the late 1950s and many others back to the mid- to late 1960s (OECD, 2015).
-The second is that it is characterized by particularly close relationships with the developing countries concerned, meaning that what is important for the impacts of the co-operation is not just the levels of financial support provided, but also the quality of the relationship.1 Both characteristics have important implications for how Swedish development co-operation is to be understood and evaluated.
+The second is that it is characterized by particularly close relationships with the developing countries concerned, meaning that what is important for the impacts of the co-operation is not just the levels of financial support provided, but also the quality of the relationship.
+Both characteristics have important implications for how Swedish development co-operation is to be understood and evaluated.

 Tanzania is among those developing countries with which Sweden has had a particularly long bilateral development co-operation relationship.
 There is also a very close relationship between Sweden and Tanzania.
 This co-operation commenced in 1962 with the prevision of Swedish bilateral aid to Tanzania and continues until the present day.
-Tanzania has received more Swedish bilateral development aid than any other country, having received more than \$6.08 billion in this assistance.2 Sweden announced in 2013 a new development
+Tanzania has received more Swedish bilateral development aid than any other country, having received more than \$6.08 billion in this assistance.
+Sweden announced in 2013 a new development co-operation strategy with Tanzania that covers the period 2013 to 2019 (Government of Sweden, 2013).

-1 This was a key finding of a prior evaluation of long-term development co-operation between Sweden and Vietnam.
+&lt;sup>1 This was a key finding of a prior evaluation of long-term development co-operation between Sweden and Vietnam.
 A key informant interviewed as part of this evaluation observed that, 'money is important, but what is more important is the support across our entire history with Sweden; this has nothing to do with money, other countries give us more money, but we don't have the same relationship with them' (McGillivray et al., 2012a, p.
 22).

-$^{^2}$ This United States dollar amount is in constant 2013 prices and has been obtained from OECD (2015a).
+$^2$ This United States dollar amount is in constant 2013 prices and has been obtained from OECD (2015a).